bendtherules/bendtherules.github.com/posts/how-does-Array-iterator-work?.md

 2. Else, (i.e. when `index >= arr.length` - reached end of array)
 	a.
 Set [[IteratedArrayLike]] = undefined.
 	(Yes, once it reaches the end - it sets linked array to undefined.
 This is to ensure the once the iterator has returned `done: true`, it never returns anymore value.
-If this was not done, This undefined array is handled in step 0 )
+If this was not done, then array length could have increased before next call and then it would still return new valuesThis undefined array is handled in step 0 )

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU0MTQyNDQxMiwtNTk3MDc3NTk3LDg3NT
+eyJoaXN0b3J5IjpbLTcyMDU2NzU5MywtNTk3MDc3NTk3LDg3NT
 g4MTI0NCwxNjcwOTg3Mjg2LDE0MTY5NjkzMDksMTg0MzYxMzI5
 OSwtMTM2MTU3Mzg3NSw5ODI2NDg5MDAsLTIwNDAyMTU1MzQsLT
 ExMjY1MTg5MTUsLTg1MTg2NjI1LC0xNTE1OTkzMDgxLC0xNzk0